Kunlong1994/lab3/Editing-Your-Code-with-Atom.md

 Give your session a password (this can be anything, I will do `raspberry`), then hit `Enter`

 The first time you setup a remote editing session, you will need to specify your server.
-If you can see your Raspberry Pi on the local network and `ping` it using something like `ping ixe00.local` (remember `00` are your numbers) then you can use the foll0woing settings:
+If you can see your Raspberry Pi on the local network and `ping` it using something like `ping ixe00.local` (remember `00` is your numbers as written on the SD Card) then you can use the foll0woing settings:

 The name of the server: `ixe[00]` (where 00 are your numbers)